Tusharscamer/Real-state-management-system/README.md

-This is REal State Management System Web page
+This is Real State Management System Web page